snowplow/snowplowanalytics.com/_posts/2017-12-15-iglu-r7-treskilling-yellow/index.md

 This is a very ambitious project here at Snowplow and in fact a biggest change in Iglu since its inception - a lot of work need to be done on this front, but this is a first step.

-**Do not use this schemaing yet - it is not supported by Snowplow pipeline - your data will be invalidated**.
+**Do not use this versioning yet - it is not implemented nor supported by Snowplow pipeline - your data will be invalidated**.

+Expect more news in this area soon.

 <h2 id="scala-core">2.
 Iglu Scala Core overhaul</h2>